 Calabasas Peak Trail is a 3.6 mile moderately trafficked out and back trail located near Calabasas, California that features a great forest setting and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until November.
+The trail offers a number of activity options and is best used from March until November.
 Dogs are also able to use this trail.

 This pleasant hike gives you a good aerobic workout, with a moderate but steady uphill trek for a little less than 2 miles to the summit of Calabasas Peak.
 The views along the way are wonderful.
 This pleasant hike gives you a good aerobic workout, with a moderate but steady uphill trek for a little less than 2 miles to the summit of Calabasas Peak.
 The views along the way are wonderful.
 As the hike starts, off to the left are grand vistas of the Santa Monica mountains across a lovely small valley.
 Over the crest, Red Rock Canyon comes into view on the right.
 As you ascend to the peak, along the right are spectacular tilted and pocketed sandstone formations set against the beautiful green mountains.
 Along the way, there are a number of interesting rock formations that you can scramble out on (carefully) for some great views.
 A very enjoyable hike.